- Community

 Newcomers Guide

 Welcome to the Queenstown Lakes District!
-To help support you with settling into life in our district we’ve created a Newcomers Guide.
+To help you settle into life in our district we’ve created a Newcomers Guide.
 It’s filled with local resources and services to help you and your family adjust to your new home.

 Here you’ll find information on:

-If you need help with translating information, look out for the <insert symbol> icon throughout the book.
-This shows websites and organisations that offer language support such as interpreting services or written resources in multiple languages.
+If you need help with translating information, look out for the language support icon throughout the book.
+This shows websites and organisations that offer language support, such as interpreting services or written resources in multiple languages.

 Share your feedback